CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/API.Get.GetMultipleInfotonsByURI.md

     <http://example.org/Individuals/JohnSmith> <http://purl.org/vocab/relationship/parentOf> <http://example.org/Individuals/SaraSmith> .

 ## Notes ##
-You can use the PUT verb as well as the POST verb when directing a call to the _out endpoint.
+Use the PUT verb as well as the POST verb when directing a call to the _out endpoint.

 ## Related Topics ##
 [Retrieve Single Infoton by URI](API.Get.GetSingleInfotonByURI.md)